Zheng-Zhen/street-view-our-safety/proposal.md

 ## Question to explore

-#### What is the relationship between "street quality" and "safety and equity"?
+#### What is the relationship between "street space" and "safety" / "equity"?

-1. How do the street qualities vary in streets of Philadelphia?
+1. How do the street spaces vary in Philadelphia?

 2. What is the relationship between races and their associated living streets?
 Whether it has achieved racial equity or not?